 Sharpe's reward-to-variability ratio is defined as the portfolio's average return (in excess of the risk-free rate) divided by its standard deviation.
-Sharpe's ratio for Magellan during the past 4 years is 0.27, which is almost the same as the S&P's measure of 0.26.
+Sharpe's ratio for Magellan during the past 4 years is -0.49, which is greater than the S&P's measure of -0.74; but neither is very large, since both the market and Magellan just barely outperformed a risk-free investment over the period.

 Treynor's reward-to-volatility ratio is defined as the portfolio's average return (in excess of the risk-free rate) divided by its beta.
-For Magellan, this is 3.6%, which is a little better than the S&P 500's ratio 3.3%.
+For Magellan, this is -8.2%, which is a little better than the S&P 500's ratio of -11.7%.
 All in all, the Magellan fund seems to have slightly outperformed the market, but perhaps not by a statistically significant amount.
-While it is not clear whether or not Magellan "beat the market," it did dramatically reduce the risk faced by investors vis-à-vis the risk inherent in a randomly chosen individual stock.
+Although it's not clear whether Magellan "beat the market," it did dramatically reduce the risk faced by investors as compared with the risk inherent in a randomly chosen individual stock.